 The Child Lock feature is also useful when cleaning the control panel.
 Child Lock prevents accidental programming when wiping the control panel.

-1. Touch and hold 0 pad more than 4 seconds.
+Examp le: To cancel the child lock.
+0 Touch and hold 0 pad more than 4 seconds.
 LOCKED will disappear and you hear two beeps.
 At this time the oven is ready.